Redeeming technology as guide

 Since energy is plentiful, cheap and decarbonised, mobility is accessible to all and all the time.
 The many means of transport co-exist in a fully digitised world, which makes it possible to limit accidents and congestion.

 Urbanisation in the previous decades was exclusively vertical, hence cities no longer encroach on the countryside.
-The latter being easy to access, villages are reinhabited by neo-rurals, working remotely or in the fields to produce energy, materials and food.
+The speed of travel expands presence and exchanges.
+Since the countryside is easier to access, villages are reinhabited by neo-rurals, working remotely, or on the land to produce energy, materials, and food.

 Laws require people to follow recommendations provided by their personal digital assistants when travelling, with all trips shared/by public transport.
 For passengers, switching from one transport mode to another is straightforward.